 Community Development Staff maintain an open and active relationship with public service agencies to stay aware of community needs.
-In 2012, Community Development Staff, in conjunction with the City's Library and Recreation Departments, developed a Report on the Status of Senior Services in the City of Portsmouth.
-The report recommended the hiring of a Senior Services Coordinator in addition to an expansion of senior meals, senior transportation and senior activities in the City.
-Each of the recommendations has been implemented and Community Development Staff are working with the Senior Services Coordinator on various projects aimed at serving the senior population.
 Public Service agencies in the City more than address the needs of residents, and in many cases the City is seen as a hub for services in Rockingham County.
 This can create difficulties with access to services for clients from outlying communities, but the City has been working with COAST transportation services in order to determine the best timing schedule and bus routes in order to best serve the public.